MohamedRedaMu/MFPSO-Algorithm/README.md

 ## Paper Link

-You can access the open-source paper in the Journal of Intelligent & Robotic Systems on Springer Nature via the following link: [Paper link].
+You can access the open-source paper in the Journal of Intelligent & Robotic Systems on Springer Nature via the following link: https://link.springer.com/article/10.1007/s10846-025-02228-1.